GodSpeeD-17/STM32F103C8T6_BareMetal/BareMetal/Driver/Timer/TIMER_ARCHITECTURE.md

 Public Timer selectors and defaults have been moved out of Core during this refactor.
 Core raw Timer macros now provide hardware-shaped positions, masks, and register-positioned raw values for codec use.
+Shared channel-field values use the STM32 field notation directly, for example `CCxS`, `OCxM`, `ICxPSC`, and `ICxF`.

 ## Timer Data Types